Kamenorite/playwright-dom-extractor/SMART-SELECTOR.md

-# Smart Semantic Selector System
+# Natural Language Selector System

-The Smart Semantic Selector system enhances the traditional selector approach by adding intelligent matching capabilities that make your tests more maintainable and easier to write.
+The Natural Language Selector system enhances the traditional selector approach by adding intelligent matching capabilities that make your tests more maintainable and easier to write.

 ## Key Features